13 DAYS MOROCCO TOUR FROM TANGIER NORTH AND SAHARA DESERTGet in TouchOther Tours

 - A visit to a local nomad family in Sahara.

-- All taxes and entrance fees to all included sites and monuments during this Morocco tour from Tangier.
+- All taxes and fees for this Morocco tour from Tangier.

 What is not included

 in this 13 days Morocco tour from tangier

 - Travel insurance.